 Harrisburg University of Science and Technology seeks to admit students from a variety of backgrounds.
-Many factors are considered in the review of applicant files.
-The student's motivation and interest in science or technology and academic potential, which is generally assessed by the courses completed and grades earned in secondary and/or post-secondary school, are the key elements in considering the applicant for acceptance.
-The applicant's interest in science and technology is evaluated by reviewing educational records and reading the goal statement that each applicant must submit as part of the application process.
+Many factors are considered in the review of applicant files; the student's motivation and interest in science or technology, academic potential, prior coursework and grades earned in secondary and/or post-secondary school.